Crash Not Accident

-PETITION - Crash vs. Accident
+PETITION - Crash not Accident

 We, the victims, survivors and their supporters who have been impacted by motor vehicle crashes and crimes urge the public and the media to stop using the word accident.
 We ask the media to change their policies and follow the AP Stylebook Guidelines:

-• "When negligence is claimed or proven, avoid accident, which can be read as exonerating the person responsible.
+"When negligence is claimed or proven, avoid accident, which can be read as exonerating the person responsible.
 Instead, use crash, collision or other terms."

+Drunk, drugged, distracted and most other crashes are caused by either dangerous or criminal behaviors.
 We urge everyone to sign this petition and pass it on for others to sign.
 By standing in solidarity with those directly affected by the inaccurate and painful use of the word accident, we can stop excusing irresponsible and dangerous driving choices.

 Thank you!